You would have heard somehow that processed food is unhealthy.

 Some processed foods are fortified to maintain the required amount of vitamins and minerals.
 During processing, most of the vitamins and minerals are destroyed.

 - B vitamins (riboflavin, niacin, niacinamide, folate or folic acid)

 - Amino acids to boost protein content (L-tryptophan, L-lysine, L-leucine, L-methionine)

-Whether it is processed or highly processed foods, you can easily identify it by looking into the food ingredients.
+Whether it is processed or highly processed foods, you can quickly identify it by looking into the food ingredients.

 The research has concluded that highly processed foods contain 90% of the calories from the added sugars.

 We have gone through different ranges of food processing from milling or freezing to the addition of preservatives and artificial colors.

 As a general rule, your daily diet should emphasize more on unprocessed or minimally processed foods.

 Processed foods have different pros and cons to consider.
 In contrast, highly processed foods are linked to poor health outcomes and lead to many diseases.